umuro/reducer/README.md

 # Reducer

-Map MathJs parse tree to LISP-like code tree and reduce (run) the code tree to an answer CodeTree is LISP inspired.
-All syntatic sugar can be mapped to LISP.
-Therefore MathJs becomes a complete functional programming language
+Map MathJs parse tree to LISP-like code tree and reduce (run) the code tree to an answer Reducer is LISP inspired.
+All syntactic sugar can be mapped to LISP.
+Therefore MathJs becomes a complete functional programming language.
+We reduce LISP expressions

 ## Installation